US's Pompeo arrives in Pakistan hoping to 'reset' relations

 Khalilzad has been criticized for his role in cobbling together an Afghan government of warlords headed by Hamid Karzai following the Taliban's collapse.
 Afghanistan's corruption-plagued government and, by some accounts, poorly trained Afghan National Security Forces have frustrated Afghans and contributed to the country's deteriorating security situation.

+Foreign minister Shah Mehmood Quereshi termed his separate meeting with Pompeo as "excellent."
+Both he and Pompeo said they were "pleased" with their meeting but offered no details.

-During his visit to Pakistan, expected to last only a few hours, Pompeo was to hold meetings with new Pakistan Prime Minister Imran Khan as well as the country's powerful army chief Qamar Javed Bajwa and Foreign Minister Shah Mehmood Quereshi.
+During his visit to Pakistan, expected to last only a few hours, Pompeo will also meet the country's powerful army chief Qamar Javed Bajwa..

 Afghanistan and the prospects of a negotiated end to the war are likely to dominate talks before Pompeo leaves later Wednesday for neighbor India.